yjlim-larr/Reinforcement_learning/Policy_gradient/GAE/README.md

  Using no bias step 1 TD residual(=1 step advantage when Value function is correct), let's define no bias k steps' advantage.
  <p align="center"> <img src="./img/final.png" alt="MLE" width="70%" height="70%"/> </p>

+ Because it uses correct discounted reward and correct value function, it is no bias advantage function form.
+It means it defines unbiased advantage function form when k is infinite.